Do you use herbs to calm anxiety? Here’s why and how you should.

 Gladly, times have changed, and now mental healthcare has become a priority.
 People understand the severity of their mental ailment and take corrective actions to restore the same.

 Anxiety is one of the most common issues faced by people all across the globe.
 Depending on the severity of the situation, there are multiple treatments available to deal with it.
+So there is now a lot of research on herbs to calm anxiety being done.

 It may range from mild stress symptoms to issues that require clinical intervention.
 Patients with anxiety may suffer from life impeding symptoms like insomnia, loss of appetite, agitation, fatigue, and restlessness.

 Ocimum tenuiflorum, also known as Tulsi or holy basil, is a herb native to India.
 It grows abundantly in South Asia and some parts of Australia.
 It has long been a part of Ayurveda and traditional medicine in these subcontinents.
+It is also one of the herbs to calm anxiety.

 Primarily, known to add longevity and positivity, this herb comes with enormous potential to handle stress and anxiety.
 Since Holy basil restores vitality and helps the body adapt to the external situation, it is also categorized as an adaptogen.